 Treatment: Urologic intervention.

 5. Emphysematous pyelonephritis is a severe multifocal bacterial infection that leads to necrosis and production of gas in the renal parenchyma or perinephric tissues.
-Approximately 95% of cases involve patients with diabetes mellitus and coexisting impaired urine flow; women are more frequently affected than men.
+Approximately 95% of cases involve patients with DM and coexisting impaired urine flow; women are more frequently affected than men.
 Emphysematous pyelonephritis manifests clinically as particularly severe pyelonephritis with features of septic shock.
 Sometimes physical examination reveals crackles over the affected area.
 Emphysematous pyelitis is a milder form of the disease, with the production of gas limited to the pyelocalyceal system.
 Imaging studies reveal the presence of gas.

 Treatment: Surgical drainage and antibiotic therapy, and nephrectomy when necessary.
 Despite therapeutic interventions, the mortality rates are high and range between 11% to 42%.